 - The Church of the Holy Trinity (1835) – one of the symbols of Bansko, which preceded the construction of the church-monument “St. Alexander Nevsky ”in Sofia is the largest in Bulgaria and in the Balkans.

 Historical landmarks around Bansko

-There are real historical treasures around Bansko that can bring tourists nearly 4000 years back in time.
+There are real historical treasures around Bansko that can take tourists back almost 4,000 years.